lsuits/scantron-OBSOLETE-NO-LONGER-SUPPORTED/README.md

 # Scantron

-Scantron is a Moodle block that provides certain roles the ability to search enrollments across courses or for an individual.
+Scantron is a Moodle block that provides instructors the ability to import scantron answer keys and data exports, and display the scantron as it were in real life.

-## Features

-* See an imported Scantron file "as it were" in real life.

 ## Download